andorsk/d2-mode/README.md

 ## Installation

-1. Install from Melpa or load the d2-mode.el file
+1. Load the d2-mode.el file ( Melpa not available yet )
 2. Install d2 binary from the d2 project if you plan to compile graphs in Emacs

 ## Usage